epic-gateway/true-ingress/test/README.md

 2) Address translation is done on **EGW** instead of **NODE**.
 3) There is one more address translation layer, when packet enter GUE tunnel on **EGW** side.
 4) Linux GUE implementation doesn't allow to fill and parse GUE header.
-5) GUE control packets are not supported, so GUE ping is replaces by **NODE** address recognition and then this address is supplied to service setup.
+5) GUE control packets are not supported, so GUE ping is replaced by **NODE** address recognition and then this address is supplied to service setup.
-6) There is only one service active at a time and GUE tunnel uses 6080 as source and destination port.
+6) There can be only one service active at a time with one GUE tunnel using 6080 as source and destination port.
+Servive namespace need to be separated, to allow them to run in parallel.
+GUE source and destination ports are configurable, but for lack of time it was not testied with different values yes.

 ##### Definition